crossterm-rs/crossterm/docs/mdbook/src/styling_example.md

 This will print some light green text on black background.

 ### Custom ANSI color value
-When working on unix you could also specify a custom ANSI value ranging up from 0 to 256.
+When working on UNIX or Windows 10 you could also specify a custom ANSI value ranging up from 0 to 256.
 See [256 (Xterm, 8-bit) colors](https://jonasjacek.github.io/colors/) for more information.

 ```